mattdavis0351/mongodb-labs/exercises/05_python-mongo-webservice.md

 from flask import Flask, request, jsonify, render_template import pymongo
 ```
-Next, we need to create our initial Flask instance and set it's `DEBUG` features to give us helpful information in the event that things go wrong:
+Next, we need to create our initial Flask instance and set its `DEBUG` features to give us helpful information in the event that things go wrong:
 ```python
 app = Flask(__name__)
 app.config["DEBUG"] = True

 ```

-:bulb: If you are using a single module (as in this example), you should use `__name__` because depending on if it’s started as application or imported as module the name will be different (`__main__` versus the actual import name).
+:bulb: If you are using a single module (as in this example), you should use `__name__` because depending on if it’s started as an application or imported as a module, the name will be different (`__main__` versus the actual import name).

 Lastly, let's check to see if we can start our `Flask` application.
 We are going to tell our app to run and add a `PORT` for our applicaiton to listen on:
 **app.py**